reginaldford/sms/readme.md

 Unlike Javascript, Math functions in SMS are global keywords.

 For example, taking a square root in javascript may look like `Math.sqrt(x)`.
 In SMS, this same function is permanently available as  `sqrt(x)`.

 Another major difference between SMS and javascript is that SMS provides the meta operator (`:`) which allows developers to capture expressions for metaprogramming.

+For example , taking the derivative of something like `sin` can be done with `diff(:sin(x),:x)` where the meta operator prevents the sin(x) from being exaluated and preserves the expression `sin(x)` in symbolic form.

 The following is 'hello world' in SMS: